 Before you ask, there's no direct connection between Limerick City and the facetious five-line verse form known as a limerick, which was first popularized by the English writer Edward Lear in his 1846 Book of Nonsense.
-The city, at the head of the Shannon estuary and at the intersection of a number of major crossroads, is an industrial port and the republic's third-largest city (population 75,000).
+The city, at the head of the Shannon Estuary and at the intersection of a number of major crossroads, is an industrial port and the republic's third-largest city (population 75,000).
 If you fly into or out

 of Shannon Airport, and have a few hours to spare, do take a look around.
 The attractions around the cathedral and the castle are linked by a riverside footpath, while the western part of the town center is dominated by mid-18th-century buildings with fine Georgian proportions.
 What's more, the city has undergone considerable revitalization since the days recounted in Frank McCourt's famed childhood memoir, Angela's Ashes.
-Limerick was named Ireland's first national City of Culture for 2014, so expect some ongoing intensified activity in the arts sector.
+Limerick was Ireland's first national City of Culture in 2014, resulting in ongoing intensified activity in the arts sector.